 The Zouaves diary actually says that the departure from their own trenches was as though on manoeuvres it was so ordered.
 Then just like the Somme the soldiers’ enthusiasm and belief in certain victory was crushed within the first fifty metres.

 The German machine guns open up, cutting swathes through the neat ranks and then their artillery puts down its counter bombardment.
 Dashing from point to point the remnants reach the German barbed wire – which is still intact.

 The German defenders seemed to be everywhere at once (like the Chemin des Dames ridge there are numerous tunnels and quarries) and the French find themselves being shot at from behind as well.

 As the diary says: even the bravest found themselves helpless against such odds.

-At 1100 hours following a second bombardment, the two divisions renew their assaults but they meet the same fate as the first.
+At 1100 hours following a second bombardment, the two divisions renewed their assaults but they met the same fate as the first.
 During the evening and under the cover of darkness the French manage to crawl back to the safety of their own lines.

 Despite Neville’s promise to call it all off in the case of failure after 48 hours, the next few days around the three hills are like Verdun.

 One side would attack and take a few hundred metres of trench.
 The defenders would rally and put them back out of it again.
 Neither side could gain the upper hand.